-The cat is an independent animal.
+The cat or kitten is an independent animal.
 And educating her can be ambitious.
-In any case, you'll never make her as docile a companion as a dog.
+In any case, you’ll never make her as docile a companion as a dog.
 But you can still teach your cat a number of life habits so that everyone can find their place in the home.

 Teaching your cat to use the litter box properly